Rebecca Schulz: Minister of Children's Services (2019–2022)

-2022 Leadership Bid
+2022 leadership campaign

 On June 14, 2022, Schulz resigned as the Minister of Children's Services and announced her candidacy in the 2022 United Conservative Party leadership election following the resignation of Premier Jason Kenney as leader.
 Her leadership campaign was supported by co-chairs Rona Ambrose, Calgary MP Stephanie Kusie, MLA Jeremy Nixon, MLA Ric McIver, and MLA Jason Copping.
-Schulz placed fourth in the leader race and was eliminated with 8.4% of the vote in the fourth round.
+Schulz placed fourth in the leadership race and was eliminated with 8.4% of the vote in the fourth round.

-Her main platform items focused on healthcare, education, and uniting the United Conservative Party.
-"I want our grassroots party members to know that in me, they will have somebody who will always listen and hear their concerns, hear where they're coming from," Min.
-Schulz told a reporter during her leadership campaign.

-Min.
-Schulz also suggested implementing a "small business tax holiday" for small business owners in Alberta.
-This policy proposal was put forward by Min.
-Schulz due to, as she puts it, the economic struggle felt by small business owners during the COVID-19 pandemic in Alberta.
-"I absolutely believe that these entrepreneurs are at the heart of the entrepreneurial spirit we were talking about," Schulz stated.
-"They are absolutely vital to our province's economic growth, and recovery."

 Minister of Municipal Affairs (2022–2023)

-After the leadership race election, Premier Danielle Smith appointed Rebecca Schulz as the Minister of Municipal Affairs, she was sworn in on October 24, 2022.
+After the leadership race election, Premier Danielle Smith appointed Rebecca Schulz as the Minister of Municipal Affairs.
+She was sworn in on October 24, 2022.